ashlyleh/squarespace-code/filter-and-sort/read-me.md

 https://cdn.jsdelivr.net/gh/ashlyleh/squarespace-code@main/filter-and-sort/filter-sort.js
 ```

 If it loads, you're good.
-If not, check that the file path in your GitHub repo matches exactly.
+If not, check that the file path in your GitHub repo matches exactly — casing matters.

 > **Cache busting:** jsDelivr caches files aggressively.
-If you push an update to GitHub and the site isn't picking it up, add a version number to the URL — e.g. `@main` → `@v1.1` — or use the full commit hash from GitHub.
+If you push an update to GitHub and the site isn't picking it up, change `@main` to the full commit hash from GitHub, e.g. `@ab57fe3`.
+This forces the CDN to fetch the latest version.

 ---